0xffcourse/Recursiva/README.md

 # Play around with basic commands:

-The expressions are really fix-agnostic i.e. any operation is done immediately once a matching number of operands for a current         operator is found, otherwise, operator will stay in the stack.
+The expressions are (as of now) pre-fix evaluated.

 Some Operators that take 1-argument: